 No matter how consistently you train, you’ll likely reach a point where gains in strength and muscle size slow down or stop.
 That’s when you know you’ve reached a plateau.
 In fact, training TOO consistently is often what causes strength gains to slow.

 How does this happen?
 You get into a rut where you do the same exercises in the same order with the same weight too often.
 Even if you are using progressive overload and changing the volume, resistance, repetitions, or some other variable in your routine, you may still reach a point where your muscles need a new stress to grow.
-That’s where more advanced training techniques are helpful because they allow you to work your muscles past momentary failure.
+That’s where more advanced strength-training techniques are helpful because they allow you to work your muscles past momentary failure.
 So, add one of these advanced techniques to your training regimen and you’ll again start to see the gains you’re looking for.

 Drop sets are a convenient way to force your muscles to work a little longer even after they’ve reached failure.
 How do you do them?
 First, complete a standard set to momentary muscle failure.
 Once you can’t complete another rep, grab a weight that’s 25% lighter and do additional reps until you can’t complete another.
 Then, drop the weight again and repeat.
 Do this for 3 or 4 sets total.
 According to the American Council on Exercise, drop sets elicits metabolic and mechanical fatigue that spurs muscle growth.
 The best time to do drop sets is at the end of a workout.
 Due to the intense nature of this advanced technique, give that muscle group you worked in this manner an extra rest day or two afterward.